Cost of Living in Ireland and Living Expenses for International Students

-Let’s explore your living costs in Ireland on an international student budget
+Let’s explore the tuition fees and your living costs in Ireland on an international student budget

 What are the living costs for students in Ireland?

 The estimated cost of living in Ireland for a student for one academic year is €7,000 to €12,000 per year.
-This includes rent, electricity, food, books, laundry and medicine, as well as travel passes and social expenses (excluding tuition fees).
+This includes rent, electricity, food, books, laundry and medicine, as well as travel passes and social expenses, but excludes tuition fees.

-Of course, your living expenses will vary, depending on the study location, type of accommodation and the type of lifestyle you choose.
+Of course, your living expenses will vary, depending on the study location, type of accommodation and lifestyle you choose.
+Consider any international travel you plan on doing during the year.

 You’ll also need to budget for once-only costs, like buying kitchen items, bedding, a mobile phone and so on.